 Cultural centre Monde

 Cultural center Monde offers facilities for a variety of events and especially for cultural activities.
 The premises were renovated in 2020.
 Now there is a hall with a performing stage, a café, a recording studio and a digital gaming house Montendo.
 The youth services use Monde for youth activities.
 The municipal culture services as well as local associations and individual groups can also make reservations at Monde for organizing activities and events.
 Also cultural workshops Verstas, Vartti and Roti, International evening club and handicraft group Tuunaamo operate in Monde.

 Rovaniemi Traffic Park

 Rovaniemi traffic park offers activities for children during summer holidays in June and July.
 In 2023 renovated traffic park is located on Miehentie road in the proximity of Korkalovaara Comprehensive School.
 The children can use the park for practicing the traffic rules with the pedal cars provided by the youth services or with their own bikes and kick-scooters.
 The youth workers give children traffic education and offer them additional activities like games and crafts.
 On summer fridays we organize varied theme events such as pony riding, concerts, circus and magician -shows, outdoor sports, handicrafts etc. The summer kiosk serves visitors during opening hours.
 Activities in the traffic park are free of charge and the park is a homely place for children, youths or the whole family.

-Leirikari camp is located by the Kemijoki river 37 kilometres from Rovaniemi via road 81 to Kuusamo direction.
+Leirikari camp is located by the Kemijoki river 37 kilometers from Rovaniemi via road 81 to Kuusamo direction.
 Leirikari offers large areas for outdoor activities such as hiking, swimming and fishing.
 The camp center accommodation can be used during the summer and winter.
-You need to bring your own bed linen, including blanket and pillow, or sleeping bag, with you.
+You need to bring your own bed linen, including a blanket and pillow, or sleeping bag, with you.
 The camping center operates as a self-service facility and there is no restaurant or other services available.
 It has been mainly designed to serve the needs of child and youth work as well as voluntary associations.
 The facilities are taken care of by the camping center’s janitor.